Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 his eyes, with his ears laid back and bent over with his paws on his knees, hardly able to get a word out.

-"Damn....damn me, Vuutyo, yer a **ballsy** motherfucker.
+"Damn... damn me, Vuutyo, yer a **ballsy** motherfucker.
 I ain't **never** had someone under my command outright contradict one o' my standin' orders, give me such a reasonable description of why they done it, and then have the stones to tell me to my face.
 Jus' about anybody else woulda taken that order literal, and all's we'd have is dead drones here and one maybe dead-Hierarchy-body," he chittered.
 His laughing petered out to a low, rumbling, continuous chuckle.

-"This...this's really good work.
+"This... this's really good work.
 Three Valleys Fang has done some *excellent* work this morning.
 I brought in some human infectious-disease experts here, and Imma let them get down into the guts of this place and tell us what we're dealin' with."

-Vuutyo fought the urge...hard...to lay his ears back in relief.
+Vuutyo fought the urge... hard... to lay his ears back in relief.
 Around him, he could see that the Great Father's comments were having an effect; his people stood just a little straighter, and had just a little more pride in their bearing.

-"Honestly, Great Father, I wasn't certain of it at all at the time...it just seemed like the right move to make.
-Something about things seemed...off."
+"Honestly, Great Father, I wasn't certain of it at all at the time... it just seemed like the right move to make.
+Something about things seemed... off."

 Great Father Daar gave him a hearty back-slap that nearly knocked him over.
 "Nah.
 You saw the situation fer what it was, and your people carried out those